li0nel/laravel-drip/README.md

-#  Laravel package to send events and tags in Drip.com
+#  Send Events and Tags in Drip.com

 Using this package you can register Events and Tags straight from your Eloquent models.